 Our mission is to engage, educate, empower, connect and inspire people through dynamic experiences of Jewish prayer, learning, social activism and community building.
 Whether in person or online, through music or Talmud or powerful conversations, whether in services or social events, Mishkan is reimagining and reinvigorating the next generation of Judaism in Chicago and beyond.

 We’ve been around since our first service in a Lincoln Park living room in September of 2011.
 Since then our staff has grown from one volunteer rabbi/founder to a growing staff of five, including our amazing Managing Director Rachel Cort, our Community Mobilizer, Ellie Spitz, and our newest hires, our intrepid Education Director Ilana Gleicher-Bloom, and our more-competant-than-G!d Office Manager Rachel Gray Alexander.
-We have 8 board members – all regulars at our events and people who care deeply about the present and future sustainability of our community.
-We have about 150 Builders and see a crowd of over 2,000 people at High Holidays and at events throughout the year.
+We have 9 board members – all regulars at our events and people who care deeply about the present and future sustainability of our community.
+We have nearly 200 Builders and have engaged 2500 people throughout 2015.
 We’re constantly striving to maintain the energy of our fast growing community alongside the intimacy and familiarity of the Mishkan you know and love.

 We envision a Chicago and American Jewish landscape in which Torah [Jewish wisdom, text, practice, culture], Avodah [being of sacred service in community] and Gemilut Hassadim [being of service to other creatures, people and the planet] guides and inspires our lives, and we as Jews participate in bringing about a world which all people feel safe and supported to manifest their fullest selves.